Undergraduate: Wheaton College

 Kathy Nguyen, DO

-Bio: I was born in Vietnam and the oldest of four kids.
-Throughout my upbringing, my parents would take me on trips to remote places to work with and minister to isolated people.
-Naturally, I have gravitated towards similar communities throughout my life and deeply desire to serve in a similar way.
+Bio: I was born in Vietnam and the oldest of four.
+My parents would take me on trips to remote places to work with and minister to isolated people throughout my upbringing.
+Naturally, I have gravitated toward similar communities throughout my life and deeply desire to serve in a similar way.
+I met my husband Johnson through serving at our church's youth group.
+We got married a week before medical school, and he has been a constant support throughout my journey.

 - compatible mission

-- strong full-spectrum training in obstetrics (including primary on C-sections), inpatient medicine, continuity clinic, pediatrics, OMM, and procedures (including EGDs and colonoscopies)
+- strong full-spectrum training in obstetrics, inpatient medicine, continuity clinic, pediatrics, OMM, and procedures

 - supportive teaching culture of seniors and faculty